OctopusDeploy/docs/docs/deploying-applications/iis-websites-and-application-pools.md

 Configuring IIS is an essential part of deploying any ASP.NET web application.
 Octopus has built-in support for configuring IIS Web Sites, Applications and Virtual Directories.

-On this page:

-- Select a Package
-- Deployment Type
- - Deploy IIS Web Site
- - Deploy IIS Virtual Directory
- - Deploy IIS Web Application
-- How Octopus Deploys your Web Site
-- IIS configuration in action

 To deploy an IIS Web Site, add a *Deploy an IIS Web Site* step.
 For information about adding a step to the deployment process, see the [add step](http://docs.octopusdeploy.com/display/OD/Add+step) section.

 ![](/docs/images/5671696/5865907.png "width=170")

 :::hint
 **Pre Octopus 3.4.7**